Gethe/wow-ui-source/README.markdown

     * Fury

-      * Flurry haste bonus has been doubled to 16/32/50%.
+      * Precision (passive) now increase auto-attack damage by 40%, in addition to the 3% hit it offers currently.

       * Raging Blow damage has been increased back to 120% weapon damage, up from 100%.

       * Unshackled Fury now only grants 2 base points of mastery, down from 8.
-This change offsets the Flurry boost to better control Fury burst damage.

     * Protection